 Intro to Acting

 A continued exploration of the basics, using theatre games and improvisation to learn acting techniques.
-Students will now work on monologues, incorporating and deepening the concepts from Intro. * Prerequisite: a previous acting class, or some acting experience.
+Students will now work on monologues, incorporating and deepening the concepts from Intro.
+Advanced students and professional actors welcome. * Prerequisite: a previous acting class, or some acting experience.
 An interview is required if the student has not taken Intro to Acting.

 Beginning Scene Study